Demo Features Compare Pricing Docs Blog Start Writing

 On the timeline, melody notes appear as small pitch badges below each lyric block: light terracotta text showing the note name and octave.
 These badges move with the block when you drag it, and they follow syllable splits when you adjust dividers.

 Melody notes are optional.
 A block can hold lyrics with no melody, a melody with no lyrics (a melody-only block), or both.
-When you single-click an empty spot in the lyric lane, Song Cage creates a melody-only block: a small note on the grid with no text.
-Double-click the same spot to create a lyric block instead.

 10.2 The inline piano